-A home purchase with land contract is when a home buyer purchases a home from a seller and the seller offers the financing instead of a bank or mortgage company.
-Most folks who are home buyers normally go through a mortgage lender such as a bank, credit union, mortgage banker, or mortgage broker to secure the mortgage loan.
-However, there are situations where the home buyer may be qualified but may not be able to get or qualify for a traditional mortgage loan and a home purchase with land contract may be the best option.
+Home purchase with land contract is when a home buyer purchases a home from a seller and the seller offers the financing instead of a bank or mortgage company.
+Most folks who are home buyers normally go through a lender such as a bank, credit union, mortgage banker, or mortgage broker to secure their mortgage.
+However, there are situations where the home buyer may be qualified but may not be able to qualify for a traditional mortgage loan.
+Home purchase with the land contract may be the best option.
 In this article, we will cover and discuss buying a home under a land contract.

 Reasons Why Home Buyers May Not Qualify For Mortgage